zenml-io/blog.zenml.io/_posts/2022-11-22-zero-twenty-two-release.md

 ---
 layout: post
 author: Dickson Neoh
-title: "ZenML 0.22.0: BentoML Integration and a Revamped Airflow Orchestrator!"
+title: "ZenML 0.22.0: BentoML Integration and A Revamped Airflow Orchestrator!"
 description: "This release comes with a new BentoML integration as well as a reworked Airflow orchestrator.
 Additionally, it greatly improves the server performance as well as other small fixes and updates to our docs!"
 category: zenml
 tags: zenml release-notes